 - No weather protection

-- Limited ground clearance that can make curves challenging
+- The limited ground clearance can make curves challenging

 - Weather protection